ISI-MIP/attrici/USAGE.md

      --task-count "$SLURM_NTASKS"
 EOF
 ```

+SLURM tasks are counted as on large job which needs all resources at once.
+SLURM arrays, on the other hand, defined
+smaller jobs that run independently.
+As there is no communication between tasks needed in the case of ATTRICI, the
+array approach is likely more suitable.

 Both scripts assume that you schedule them from a setup suitable to run ATTRICI, i.e. with a virtual environment
 activated being able to run ATTRICI locally.
 Otherwise, adjust the scripts to setup that environment as given